 - Nearly 1,000 participants are girls with disabilities

 Given the extreme poverty of most Biruh Tesfa participants, even basic health care is usually out of their reach.
 Mentors provide the girls with vouchers for subsidized or free medical and HIV services at participating clinics.
 Mentors often accompany girls who are fearful about going to clinics alone.
-In addition, girls are provided with supplies to manage their menstruation and are given underwear.
+In addition, girls are provided with supplies to manage their menstruation.

-Biruh Tesfa has been scaled up to the poorest areas of 18 cities in Ethiopia, including the capital, Addis Ababa, and more than 55,000 out-of-school girls have participated.
-A recent evaluation of the program found that girls in Biruh Tesfa were more than twice as likely to report having social support than girls in a comparison area where Biruh Tesfa was not implemented.
+Biruh Tesfa has been scaled up to the poorest areas of 18 cities in Ethiopia, including the capital, Addis Ababa, and by 2013 more than 63,000 out-of-school girls have participated.
+A recent evaluation of the program found that girls in the area where Biruh Tesfa operated were more than twice as likely to report having social support than girls in a comparison area where Biruh Tesfa was not implemented.
 They were also twice as likely to score well on HIV knowledge questions, to know where to obtain voluntary counseling and testing, and to want to be tested.

 Biruh Tesfa is one of only a few rigorously evaluated support programs that serve vulnerable girls in sub-Saharan Africa.
 These positive changes demonstrate that well-designed programs can reach and effectively support the most vulnerable girls in the poorest areas, such as child domestic workers, girls with disabilities, child sex workers, and rural-to-urban migrants.